Wednesday, July 28, 2010

 SBS: Documentary

-The introduction for the SBS documentary says this:
+The introduction for the UK version of the SBS documentary says this:

 "Every minute of every day a baby is born in Britain.
 One Born Every Minute is an eight-part series that celebrates what it really feels like to become a parent, by taking a bustling maternity hospital and filling it with 40 cameras.